COURSE GUIDE

 • The Early Childhood Educator for Diploma by Lorraine Walker

-Students will need to be reasonably physically fit, as the role of an educator involves a variety of tasks that require a reasonable amount of physical activity, such as personal care of children, and cleaning.
-Some lifting of children and equipment is also required.
-Students should be suitably fit to undertake this manual lifting.
+• Students will need to be physically fit as the role of an educator involves a variety of tasks that require a reasonable amount of physical activity, such as personal care of children, lifting, and cleaning.
+Some lifting of children and equipment is required.
+Students should be fit to undertake this manual lifting.

 divider